-Language Acquisition at the AICS Inclusion Policy Admissions Policy Assessment Policy Student Support Profile
+Language Acquisition at the AICS ELA0 / ELAX Guidelines and differentiation (2023-24) Inclusion Policy Admissions Policy Assessment Policy Student Support Profile Policy Review Cycle

 M. Language Policy Review Cycle

 The school reviews the Language Policy on a regular cycle, along with the other school policies.
 The most current review has taken place in the 2023/2024 academic year.